-We all know that an organized pantry can save us time and money, that reduces stress and makes daily routines so much easier.
+We all know that an organized pantry can save us time and money, reduces stress, and makes daily routines so much easier.

 We also know that feeling of “it’s almost dinner time.
 What will I make?”

-Don’t worry, I have been there and it was not so long ago.
-But, I believe in making life simpler, having time for what I love and I decided to start fresh.
+Don’t worry, I have been there, and it was not so long ago.
+But, I believe in making life simpler and having time for what I love, and I decided to start fresh.

-I organized the pantry, created a grocery list and planned a basic menu and I make sure I always have the ingredients for these dishes, so even if I’m not in the mood to create something new, I’ll have all I need to cover the basics.
+I organized the pantry, created a grocery list, and planned a basic menu, and I made sure I always had the ingredients for these dishes, so even if I’m not in the mood to create something new, I’ll have all I need to cover the basics.

 Check here how to start fresh with a clean, organized pantry and enjoy dinner time all over again.

-I collected images to make it easier and to give you ideas of what you can do to create space in your pantry, to optimize storage and to get all its contents organized.
+I collected images to make it easier and to give you ideas of what you can do to create space in your pantry, optimize storage, and get all its contents organized.

 Step 1: Schedule Time & Get Down to It

-If your pantry hasn’t been organized in the last 3-6 months I suggest you schedule time to get down to empty shelves for a fresh start.
-Pretend I’m coming and we’ll work together. 🙂
+If your pantry hasn’t been organized in the last 3-6 months, I suggest you schedule a time to get down to empty shelves for a fresh start.
+Pretend I’m coming, and we’ll work together. 🙂

 - Bring every single item out and start grouping them by alike items: everybody has a family!